Crystalwarrior/KFO-Server/README.md

 	- (DEBUG) Reloads the commands.py file.

 ### Deprecated commands and aliases
 Commands marked with (D) are marked as deprecated.
 They will continue to serve their original purpose as usual for three months after the stated date.
-If an alternative command name is given to a deprecated command, please use that command instead.
+If an alternative command name is given to a deprecated command, please try and use that command instead.

 Commands without (D) are aliases to commands and can be freely used (subject to the parent command's conditions).